HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Calendar_Methods.md

 For Android platform, this method is applicable on Button and Image widgets only.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//This is a generic method that is applicable for various widgets.
+//This is a generic method that is applicable for various widgets.
 //Here, we have shown how to use the setBadge Method for button widget.
 //You need to make a corresponding call of the setBadge method for other applicable widgets. function setBadge() {